 All transactions on the 1-Wire bus begin with an initialization sequence.
 The initialization sequence consists of a reset pulse transmitted by the bus master followed by presence pulse(s) transmitted by the slave(s).
-The presence pulse lets the bus master know that the DS1922L/DS1922T are on the bus and are ready to operate.
+The presence pulse lets the bus master know that the DS1922E is on the bus and is ready to operate.
 For more details, see the 1-Wire Signaling section.